charles-uno/charles-uno.github.io/_drafts/2016-11-19-democracy-vs-data.md

 What happened to the system that my parents and grandparents grew up with?

-Television happened -- then cable, then 24-hour news networks, then Facebook.
-Recent decades have seen Americans' data access revolutionized time and time again,
+Television happened -- then cable, then the 24-hour news cycle, then content aggregators, then social media.
+Our data consumption has grown exponentially in the past half-century, and it's brought us way too close to the [sausage-making](http://www.washingtonpost.com/wp-dyn/content/article/2005/04/16/AR2005041600154.html) process.

+---

+By today's standards, mid-century Americans had little access to their representatives.
+The internet didn't exist.
+Television channels only went up to 13.
+Long-distance phone calls were expensive.
+This gave parties and politicians a lot of freedom.
+Presidential candidates were chosen by party insiders, not primary voters.
+Senators could meet behind closed doors to find common ground -- and leverage [pork-barrel spending](http://www.cnn.com/2014/05/12/opinion/zelizer-the-case-for-earmarks/) to move things along.